hydpy-dev/OpenDA/demos/openda_projects/SeqSim/README.rst

 >>> sim_external = results['pred_a_central'][:, 0]

-As to be expected, are the results of the `OpenDA`_ based sequential run identical to the ones gained above.
-This is not only true for the first five values, but also for the complete discharge series of one year within a precision of six decimal places:
+As to be expected, are the results of the `OpenDA`_ based sequential run identical to the ones gained above, which is not only true for the first five values but also the complete discharge series of one year within a precision of six decimal places:

 >>> print_values(sim_external[:5])
 17.342381, 9.544265, 7.548786, 7.096891, 6.805922